 Submit your article

 Please submit your article via http://ees.elsevier.com/sjpain.

-Divide your article into clearly defined and numbered sections.
-Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract (500 words) is not included in section numbering).
+Divide your article into clearly defined and numbered main sections (see below).The subsections should then be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract (500 words) is not included in section numbering).
 Use this numbering also for internal cross-referencing: do not just refer to 'the text'.
-Any subsection may be given a brief heading.
-Each heading should appear on its own separate line.
+Any subsection is given a brief subheading.
+Each heading/subheading should appear on its own separate line.